dianadi09/pureJSLightbox/README.md

     </ul>

     Where <a> href is the image for the lightbox view and <img> src is for regular view inside your page layout.
-    You can use different images here, for example if you want your images to be in better quality when opening the lightbox, and use a small images for the page payout.
+    You can use different images.
+    For example if you want your images to be in better quality when opening the lightbox, and use a small images for the page payout.

     IMPORTANT: